prof-rossetti/nyu-info-2335-201905/exercises/rock-paper-scissors/README.md

 ## Learning Objectives

-  + Gain familiarity with the Python programming language, with a focus on variables, functions, and conditional logic.
+  + Gain familiarity with the Python programming language, focusing on variables, functions, and conditional logic.
   + Practice processing and validating user inputs in Python.
   + Practice using a text editor to edit and save files of Python code.
   + Learn how to incorporate version control practices into your development process.
-  + Observe the relationship between application logic and automated tests, and start to get a feel for what logic to test and why.
+  + Optional Challenge: Observe the relationship between application logic and automated tests, and start to get a feel for what logic to test and why.

 ## Instructions

-Iteratively develop a Python application which will allow a human user to play a game of Rock-Paper-Scissors against an AI (computer) opponent.
+Iteratively develop a Python application which will allow a human user to play a game of Rock-Paper-Scissors against a computer (AI) opponent.
 The game's functionality should adhere to the "Basic Requirements" below.

-Before attempting to implement the requirements, take some time to set up your project repository according to the "Setup" instructions below.
+Before attempting to implement the basic requirements, take some time to configure your project repository according to the "Setup" instructions below.
 After doing so, you'll have a remote repo on GitHub.com and a local copy on your computer within which to develop.

-As you reach key development milestones, use the command-line or GitHub Desktop software to intermittently "commit", or save new versions of, your code.
+When developing, as you reach key milestones, use the command-line or GitHub Desktop software to intermittently "commit", or save new versions of, your code.
 And remember to push / sync / upload your work back up to your remote project repository on GitHub.com at least once before you're done.

-If you are able to implement the basic requirements with relative ease, or if you are interested in a challenge, consider addressing one or more of the ["Further Exploration" challenges](further.md).
+If you are able to implement the basic requirements with relative ease, or if you are interested in a challenge, consider addressing one or more of the ["Further Exploration" challenges](challenges.md).

 ## Setup